-This Local and Ski Museum in the Villa Trier illustrates the development of alpine skiing in a very clear way.
+This Local Museum and Museum of Alpine Skiing in the Villa Trier illustrates the development of alpine skiing in a very clear way

 The Tyrolean winter sports centre St. Anton am Arlberg is considered to be the "cradle of alpine skiing".
 Also Hannes Schneider (1890-1955), Austrian ski pioneer and actor, and Karl Schranz, one of the most successful and famous Austrian skiers of all times, come from this place.
 Thus it is standing to reason that in this place a museum is established, which should illustrate the development of alpine skiing from its beginnings.